BetterSolutions/smpninja/README.md

 # smpninja
 SMP Ninja

-Application that pulls the useful information from SMP and discards the mountain of junk the size of the Death Star
+Application that pulls the useful information from SMP and discards all of the cruft that is not needed by RLSE CHAT